 "Santana!"
 Puck exclaimed as he dashed to her side at the bar, "You gotta check this chick out!"

-She turned to the stage and from where was all she could really tell was that the person on dancing was tall and blonde, she turned back around, "Not interested in blondes."
+She turned to the stage and from where she was, all she could really tell was that the person dancing on stage was tall and blonde, she turned back around, "Not interested in blondes."
 She said mechanically.
-This had become an iron clad truth the moment she first met Sue it had become law by the time she met Quinn.
+This had become an iron clad truth the moment she first met Sue, it had become law by the time she met Quinn.

 "No seriously you have got to see this."

 Santana wanted to go sit at the table but she couldn't move, she was mesmerized.
-The woman's golden hair flowed around her hypnotically only occasionally parting to reveal dazzling blue topaz eyes.
-She was tall, lithe, incredibly flexible and putting all of these attributes to good use as she moved her body to What Else is There by Royksopp, which in Santana's opinion was an odd choice for a strip song however she was making it work and then some.
+The woman's golden hair flowed around her hypnotically only occasionally parting to reveal sharp, blue eyes.
+She was tall, lithe, incredibly flexible and putting all of these attributes to good use as she moved her body to some strange trance music, which in Santana's opinion was an odd choice for a strip song, however she was making it work and then some.

 Suddenly Santana found her arm being gripped tightly by a small person who was trembling in fright, through the soft shine of the emergency lights she could see it was Rachel.